-CREATIVE AI AS NATIONAL INFRASTRUCTURE
+CREATIVE AI IS THE NEW NATIONAL INFRASTRUCTURE

 DR. LUKE HEEMSBERGEN

-SCHOOL OF COMMUNICATION AND CREATIVE ARTS, DEAKIN UNIVERSITY
+SCHOOL OF COMMUNICATION AND CREATIVE ARTS

 Dr. Luke Heemsbergen teaches and researches emerging technologies at Deakin University, Australia.
 His work is sought by diverse publishers from The New York Times to Nature’s HSSC; he has published 20 SQR Q1 journal articles across multiple disciplines and has provided civic minded research for local and national governments.